Aliases for BOK Gene

 GeneCards Summary for BOK Gene

-BOK (BOK, BCL2 Family Apoptosis Regulator) is a Protein Coding gene.
+BOK (BCL2 Family Apoptosis Regulator BOK) is a Protein Coding gene.
 Diseases associated with BOK include Water-Clear Cell Adenoma and Vitreoretinal Degeneration, Snowflake Type.
 Among its related pathways are Regulation of Apoptosis by Parathyroid Hormone-related Protein and Apoptosis Modulation and Signaling.
-GO annotations related to this gene include protein homodimerization activity and protein dimerization activity.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and protein dimerization activity.
 An important paralog of this gene is MCL1.